jimschubert/angular-dragon-drop/README.md

 ## Usage
 1. Include the `dragon-drop.js` script provided by this component into your app.
-2. Add `btford.dragon-drop` as a module dependency to your app.
+2. Add `dragon-drop` as a module dependency to your app.

 Repeats a template inside the dragon over a list.
 ```html